LG125YT/Hummus.py/README.md

 - The `Author` class has been renamed to the `User` class because most use cases within the package do not reflect the "Author" status of a user (this should not affect much of anything since annotations did not work before this update)

-Too lazy to like do anything from before, if you want to do it for me, go for it.
+Too lazy to log changes from before, if you want to do it for me, go for it.

 ## Contributing
-Contribute if you want, you can make a pull request on the [GitLab repository](https://gitlab.com/lg125yt/hummus.py), comment on the [Replit project.](https://replit.com/@LG125YT/Classes-or-something-ig#main.py) Note that the Replit project is the most recent version of Hummus.py, because it is where I test new features.
+Contribute if you want, you can make a pull request on the [GitLab repository](https://gitlab.com/lg125yt/hummus.py) or [GitHub repository](https://github.com/lg125yt/hummus.py), or fork the [Replit project.](https://replit.com/@LG125YT/Hummuspy?v=1) Note that the Replit project is the most recent version of Hummus.py, because it is where I test new features.
 You can see upcoming features on the Replit project if you want.

 ## Authors
 This wrapper was made by LG125YT.
-Contact me on Hummus (LG125YT#2241) or Discord (@ytlg)
+Contact me on Hummus (LG125YT#2241) or Discord (@ytlg).